US makes $490 million deal with GM for emergency ventilators - The Boston Globe

 Advertisement

-President Donald Trump ordered GM to build ventilators on March 27, invoking the Defense Production Act, a law that allows the U.S. government to force companies to build needed supplies during an emergency.
-In a series of tweets, Trump slammed GM, imploring the company to "START MAKING VENTILATORS NOW!!!!!!"
-GM had already begun its effort, though, spurred on by a nonprofit called "Stop the Spread."
+President Trump ordered GM to build ventilators on March 27, invoking the Defense Production Act, a law that allows the US government to force companies to build needed supplies during an emergency.
+In a series of tweets, Trump slammed GM, imploring the company to ‘‘START MAKING VENTILATORS NOW!!!!!!’’
+GM had already begun its effort, though, spurred on by a nonprofit called ‘‘Stop the Spread.’’

 GM previously said it would build the ventilators at cost, meaning it wouldn’t take in a profit from the production of the machines.
 A company spokesman did not immediately respond to a request for comment on whether that was still the case.